 What kinds of woodpeckers can you find in the United States?

-No matter where you live in the United States, you are able to see a large number of woodpeckers hanging around.
+No matter where you live in the United States, you can see a large variety of woodpeckers.
 Most people are surprised at the wide variety of species that can be found near them.

-In fact, 17 types of woodpeckers live in the United States!
+17 types of woodpeckers that live in the United States!

 Below you will learn more about each and how to identify them by sight OR sound.
 Pay attention to the range maps to see which woodpeckers live near you!